syncfusion-content/windowsforms-docs/WindowsForms/textboxext/Getting-Started.md

 ## Multiline

-The TextBoxExt control can be customized to display multiline text using the following properties.
+The TextBoxExt control can be customized to display multiline text using the following properties:

-* Multiline - The text of the edit control can span more than one line.
+* Multiline - Spans the text of the edit control to more than one line.
-* WordWrap - Indicates if lines are automatically word-wrapped for multiline edit controls.
+* WordWrap - Indicates whether the lines are automatically word-wrapped for the multiline edit controls.
-* ScrollBars - Enables scrollbars when text overflows the size of the tet box.
-The options available are Horizontal, Vertical, both and None.
+* ScrollBars - Enables scrollbars when the text overflows the size of the text box.
+The available options are horizontal, vertical, both, and none.

 {% tabs %}